LilZen/hello-world/README.md

 Learning to create a repository

 Hello GitHub,
 I'm a newbie and learning so much!
-This adventure is starting to become more intense.
+This adventure is awesome.